 Allen Centennial Gardens is a teaching garden with a great diversity of plantings and hardscapes.
 The major emphasis is on herbaceous ornamental perennials but the site features many other plantings including annuals and woody plants.

-The Botanical Garden is located between Lathrop and Chamberlin halls.
+The Botany Garden is located between Lathrop and Chamberlin halls.
 More than 500 species represent plants from all over the world.

 The Botany Greenhouse is a refuge of greenery and serenity, showcasing more than 1,000 species in distinct aquatic, desert and tropical communities.
 Tours available by appointment.